Fostering a New Preparedness Paradigm:

 As I have participated in exercises and meetings, I have concluded that having farmers at the table is absolutely necessary to make sure their perspective is not overlooked and to drive the discussion towards practical workable solutions.
-In fact, because I feel it is so important for farmers and their organizations to be involved in FMD planning, I partnered with the National Institute for Animal Agriculture to host a special symposium coming up next month.
+In fact, because I feel it is so important for farmers and their organizations to be involved in FMD planning, I partnered with the National Institute for Animal Agriculture to host a special symposium.

-The symposium has been designed to facilitate the sharing of perspectives on FMD preparedness and response among stakeholders, particularly on the topic of movement restrictions and permitting.
+The symposium was designed to facilitate the sharing of perspectives on FMD preparedness and response among stakeholders, particularly on the topic of movement restrictions and permitting.
 I encourage you, whether you are a livestock farmer, agri-business employee, or food retailer, to join the conversation.

 The NIAA FMD Symposium white paper can be found at http://www.animalagriculture.org/Solutions/Annual%20Conference/2013/documents/FMDWhitePaper_FINAL.pdf